BracketSpace/Notification/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Customisable notifications with API for custom triggers
+Customisable email notifications with API for custom triggers

 == Description ==

-This plugin allow you to send custom email notifications about various events in WordPress.
-It also comes with simple API by which you can add literally **any** trigger action.
+This plugin allows you to send custom email notifications about various events in WordPress.
+It also comes with a simple API by which you can add literally **any** trigger action.

 In messages you can use defined merge tags which will be later changed to content applicable for trigger.